 Help Your Child to Stop Bedwetting

 Each night in the United States at least five million school-age children wet their bed.
-Bedwetting is more of a problem than just running a load of wet sheets to the washer before rushing off to work.
-It is an annoyance for the whole family.
-Yet, with new insights and approaches children no longer have to suffer the embarrassment of wet nights and parents no longer have to endure years of laundry while waiting for their child to “grow out of it.”
-Here’s the step-by-step method of helping the nightwetter keep dry that I have used during my thirty years in pediatric practice, a time-tested approach that enables at least seventy percent of children to stop bedwetting.
+Bedwetting can certainly be challenging for families, but there are a number of things parents can do to help set the tone in their family to be understanding and positive.
+With new insights, approaches and management tools, children no longer have to suffer the embarrassment of wet nights and parents no longer have to endure years of laundry.
+Here’s the step-by-step method of helping families manage bedwetting that I have used during my over thirty years in pediatric practice.

 Step 1: Keep a Diary